faisaldarbar/faisaldarbar.github.io/content/posts/do-not-return-me-to-my-family.md

 One Sahabi’s dua — *‘O Allah, don’t return me to my family disappointed’* — holds a mirror up to how we understand Islam today.

-Here’s why we need more than sahih hadith.
+Here’s why we need more than just hadith.

 ---